gpittarelli/babel-backwards/README.md

 Why recreate lebab in the Babel ecosystem?
 A few reasons: (inspired by https://github.com/lebab/lebab/issues/138)

- - lebab has some annoying error handling and other annoyances, which babel
+ - babel already has really nice error handling and similar tooling worked out, allowing the actual transforms to just be implemented by themselves.
- - lebab is based on the espree JS parser, which doesn't support as many features as ; so a
+ - lebab is based on the espree JS parser, which doesn't support as many features as babylon; so it doens't support the (admittedly awkward case) of upgrading files that already use some experimental features.

 Many thanks to [hzoo](https://github.com/hzoo) for making this possible (see https://github.com/lebab/lebab/issues/138)